KarolDuracz/scratchpad/README.md

 		${{\color{red}\Huge{\textsf{     for\   educational\   reason \  only\   [CLOSED]}}}}\$

 Update 10.02.2025 : For all demos and notes from 2025 at the end I will put a more detailed summary.
 Mostly for myself to sumarize all topics.
 But maybe someone find here something for on his own path of learning programming, like everything on github.
 For now I'm creating a timeline for myself.
 So far there are many errors.
 But for the purposes of a quick reminder of the topic by days, weeks it is fine for me.
 I DO NOT RECOMMEND RUNNING THESE CODES WITHOUT VERIFICATION.
 THIS IS JUST A QUICK INTRO TO CHECK IF IT WORKS. (...)
 I think that's enough for now.
 I've checked some UEFI protocols on my hardware.
 Few WDM demos.
 This shows that it works.
 Next upload in mid-2025.
 From the plans, it is an analysis of drivers for Intel HD 3000 and Nvidia GT540M.
 But a general analysis of basic functions.
+I don't want to play too much with it, it's risky.